Pular para o conteúdo principal

 # Initialize state storage for user profiles, preferences, and activity

-self.profile_state = handle.getMapState("user_profiles", "string", profile_schema)
+self.profile_state = handle.getMapState("user_profiles", map_state_key_schema, profile_schema)

-self.preferences_state = handle.getMapState("user_preferences", "string", preferences_schema)
+self.preferences_state = handle.getMapState("user_preferences", map_state_key_schema, preferences_schema)

-self.activity_state = handle.getMapState("user_activity", "string", activity_schema)
+self.activity_state = handle.getMapState("user_activity", map_state_key_schema, activity_schema)

-# Process incoming events and update state
+# Process incoming events and update the state

-def handleInputRows(self, key, rows: Iterator[pd.DataFrame], timer_values) -> Iterator[pd.DataFrame]:
+def handleInputRows(self, key, rows: Iterator[pd.DataFrame], timerValues) -> Iterator[pd.DataFrame]:

 df = pd.concat(rows, ignore_index=True)